As we enter the hottest (and for me hardest) time of the year, I am grateful that we have peaches.

 Tasty fruit that I can sink my teeth into and lick the juice off my chin.

-We got more peach talk on the blog today and we are hitting on one of the most important peach questions of the summer.
-It's going to be peachy ?
+We got more peach talk on the blog today and we are hitting on one of the most important peach questions of the summer - do I need to peel peaches for my pie?
+We also review the Scarlet Prince peach variety.

 There is a card that comes with every single box of peaches I receive.
 The card promised me incredible flavor.
 A bold promise to make, one that you certainly must meet.